rohitshe/TestXenkoRepository/manual/getting-started/howto-use-scripts.md

 Using the **script context** (available from any type of script), you can easily **access any base system of the engine as well as the script entity.**

 The script entity is the entity to which the script has been attached to.
-It can be accessed using the `Entity (ref:{SiliconStudio.Xenko.Engine.Script.Entity})` property of the script.
+It can be accessed using the @'SiliconStudio.Xenko.Engine.Script.Entity' property of the script.

 Using the script entity property, you can **access all the components** of the entity and **alter its current state**.